schuppo/PasswordStrengthPackage/README.md

 "minimum-stability": "dev"
 ```
 Because it is in such an early stage it is not a good idea to use it in production environments.
 Seriously.
 (By the way, this is my first contribution on GitHub and to Laravel so don't be too harsh.)
+If you trust me that the code is unit tested you don't have to download the package's dev dependencies.
+Updating the application with `composer udate --no-dev` is best choice then.

 ### Initialize the package